-1. Improves digestion: Once you're done eating, your body gets to work, and all of the different nutrients get broken down.
+When you finish eating your body gets to work breaking down the food and absorbing the nutrients.
 "Proteins, electrolytes, water, vitamins, carbohydrates, and other nutrients are absorbed and transported through your body to wherever they're needed," says Delgado.
-"This process can be improved by walking after eating, as walking has been found to play a significant role in reducing gastric emptying time by reducing the time that food moves through the gastrointestinal tract, which results in faster digestion and less bloating after eating."
+Walking supports this process by speeding up the process by which your food is broken down and used, he says.
+This leads to faster digestion and reduced bloating.
 So by moving your body, you're helping things move within your body as you process the food you just ate, which he says is especially helpful if you tend to get sluggish after a meal.

 When you're walking, you're letting your body pump more blood throughout it—which is especially beneficial after a meal.
 "Another important benefit of walking is better blood flow, which is essential for muscles," says Delgado.
 "It induces blood flow to the limbs and organs, and better circulation due to movement will result in a healthier vascular system that will transport the nutrients necessary to bones, muscles, and organs to work more efficiently."

 While you might be tempted to curl up and fall asleep after a big meal (I feel you), a short walk will actually allow you to have a better sleep.
 "Walking after eating promotes a faster and deeper sleep, as serotonin is a precursor to melatonin," says Delgado.
 So taking the time to clock some steps before hitting the hay will pay off in the long run when you actually go to bed.

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.